 Tigerville Elementary School

-- Tigerville Elementary School's student population of 286 students has grown by 7% over five school years.
+- Tigerville Elementary School's student population of 278 students has stayed relatively flat over five school years.

 |Awards||Blue Ribbon School (2018)|